-Fire crews tackle fresh Marsden Moor blaze
+Marsden Moor: Fire crews tackle moorland blaze

 - Published

-Fire crews are tackling the second fire within a week on Marsden Moor in West Yorkshire.
+Fire crews are tackling the second fire within a week on an area of moorland.

-About 60 firefighters were at the scene near Cupwith Reservoir, Huddersfield, West Yorkshire Fire Service said.
+About 60 firefighters were at the scene of the blaze on Marsden Moor near Cupwith Reservoir, Huddersfield.

-Officers said they were dealing with two lines of fire, each one mile (1.6 km) in length.
+West Yorkshire Fire and Rescue Service said they were dealing with two lines of fire, each one mile (1.6 km) long.

 The previous fire took place at Pule Hill on 18 March, which prompted a reminder that fires, barbecues and fireworks are banned on the moor.